Get insider access

 5.4 Wireless Gaming

 The JLab Audio GO Air POP aren't suitable for wireless gaming.
-They can connect to Βluetooth-compatible PCs and Android and iOS devices but have too much latency for gaming.
+They can connect to Βluetooth-compatible PCs as well as Android and iOS devices but have too much latency for gaming.
 As Bluetooth-only headphones, they can't connect to PlayStation or Xbox consoles.

 5.3 Wired Gaming